gorkamu/cryptopie/README.md

 python cryptopie.py -p PATH -e -a SHA256
 ```

 The -a argument is optional and it indicates the algorithm to be used.
-If you don't specify it it will be used the SHA256 algorithms by default
+If you don't specify it, it will be used the SHA256 algorithm by default

 Once you have encrypted a file/directory if you want to decrypt it just have to type the following command:
 ```